World War II: The American Draft--Military Conscription

 Pearl Harbor (December 1941)

-A Japanese carrier taskforce composed of six carriers on December 7, 1941, executed a surprise attack on the American Pacific Fleet at Pearl Harbor.
-It was a brilliant tactical victory for Japan, but perhaps the greatest mistake in modern military history as it brought a suddenly united America with its vast industrial capacity into the War.
+A Japanese carrier taskforce composed of six carriers on December 7, 1941, executed a surprise attack on the American Pacific Fleet at Pearl Harbor (December 7, 1941).
+The United States had broken the Japanese diplomatic code and were expecting an attack in the Far East, but not at Pearl Harbor.
+It was a brilliantly planned and executed military operation and a stunning tactical victory for Japan.
+It was also perhaps the greatest miscaklculation in modern military history as it brought a suddenly united America with its vast industrial capacity into the War.
+At the same time, a Red Army offensive before Moscow not only stopped the Germans, but inflicted enormous losses on the Wehrmacht.
+The Japanese decesion to go to war with America was premosed on the fact that the Germans woukd defeat the Soviet Union and thus the United states would have to concentrate its resources on Germany.
 The Japanese launched 360 aircraft which in 2 hours struck Peal Harbor just as the American sailors were waking up on a sleepy Sunday morning.
 The strike sunk or heavily damaged six of the eight American battleships, thrre cruisrs, three destroyers, and most of the Army Air Corps planes on the island.
-America was at war.
+Despite the devestation and loss of life, only two of the battleships were destroyed.
+And worse still fort the Japanese, the American carriers which had been the primary target were not at Pearl and were untouched.
+Thus Japan managed to only destroy two largely obsolete battkeships in exchange for brining Anerica into the War.
+America finally was at war and disasterously vfor Japan and Germany, her war making potential was fully in tack.

 War Time Draft